TV Comic: Format

-From the start, TV Comic featured a mixture of colour and black-and-white pages, a policy that continued throughout its publication.
-TV Comic had quite a tempestuous history towards the end of its life.
-In 1976 (from issue 1,292) it was re-launched as Mighty TV Comic, switching to a large tabloid format.
-Although the pages were larger, the amount of content did not grow, with the frames of many strips simply increasing in size.
-The first two of the new issues were accompanied by a smaller "Mighty Midget" supplement.
+From the start, TV Comic featured a mixture of full colour pages (usually the front and back covers and the centre spread) and black-and-white pages, a policy that continued throughout its history.

+While generally always a steady seller, TV Comic endured a somewhat tempestuous latter decade.
+In 1976 (from issue 1,292) Polystyle relaunched the title as New Mighty TV Comic, switching to a large tabloid format on cheaper paper.
+However, although the pages were larger, the amount of content in each issue actually reduced, with the frames of many strips simply blown up to fit the new size.
+(A notable example was that the Doctor Who comic strip, previously two standard pages, became a single page with a significant drop in the number of frames.)
+The first two editions of the New Mighty TV Comic were accompanied by a smaller "Mighty Midget" supplement featuring reprints of previously published Doctor Who and Star Trek strips respectively.

-This evidently failed to attract the sales increases that had been hoped for, as the comic reverted to an A4 format from issue 1,377 two years later, now published on cheap newsprint.
-Although the paper quality eventually improved, the comic came to rely heavily on reprints of older material, or using scripts from old strips with new characters.
-The only notable, collectable and original strip of this period was perhaps Battle of the Planets (drawn by former Dan Dare artist Keith Watson), which ran from 1981 to 1983.
+This relaunch clearly failed to attract the sales increases that had been hoped; the comic dropped first "New" and then "Mighty" from the masthead after several months and reverted to a standard size (from issue 1,377) two years later.
+However, it was still printed very cheaply on newsprint and so appeared a poor offering in contrast to its competitors, especially Look-in.
+While the overall production quality eventually improved, the comic continued to rely heavily on reprints of older material, or re-using scripts from old strips with new characters.

-The publication ultimately closed in 1984, after 33 years, due to declining sales.
-The last issue contained no warning in its pages of the title's discontinuation, nor of it being merged with another comic; instead, TV Comic simply failed to appear the following week.
-However, both The A-Team and the Tales of the Gold Monkey strips, which had been running until this point, concluded with frames stating "The End".
+The publication ultimately closed in 1984, after nearly 33 years, due to declining sales.
+With no other Polystyle title existing into which it could merge, TV Comic simply ceased publication without any printed warning of its impending discontinuation.
+The closest to this was that both The A-Team and the Tales of the Gold Monkey strips, which had been running until this point, concluded with frames stating "The End".